 Maybe you’ll take off in your RV or rig up the raft for a multiday trip.
 Perhaps you’ll pitch your tent in your favorite primitive camp spot, one yet to be discovered by tourists.
-No matter how you enjoy the outdoors, planning delicious camp meals is essential.
+No matter how you enjoy the outdoors, planning delicious (and easy) camp meals is essential.

 Make camp meals ahead of time